ember-learn/deprecation-app/content/ember/v6/deprecate-array-proxy.md

 ## Migration Strategy

 When migrating from `ArrayProxy`, consider:

-1. **First choice**: Use `TrackedArray` from `tracked-built-ins` for automatic reactivity
+1. **First choice (strongly recommended)**: Use `TrackedArray` from `tracked-built-ins` and tracked properties for automatic reactivity and idiomatic Ember code.
-2. **For computed arrays**: Use `@cached` getters with tracked data
+2. **For computed arrays**: Use `@cached` getters with tracked data.
-3. **Only if needed**: Use native `Proxy` for complex dynamic behavior that can't be achieved with tracked properties
+3. **Only if truly necessary**: Use native `Proxy` for complex dynamic behavior that cannot be achieved with tracked properties.
+This should be rare.

-The modern Ember approach favors explicit tracking and computed properties over proxy-based solutions, which are easier to understand, debug, and optimize.
+The modern Ember approach strongly favors explicit tracking and computed properties over proxy-based solutions.
+Tracking primitives are easier to understand, debug, and optimize, and will be the best choice for almost all use cases going forward.